decisionmechanics/essential-robot-framework/notes/index.md

 - Each function performs a check and raises a `AssertionError` (or similar) if the condition fails
 - When used inside a keyword, Robot Framework automatically catches these exceptions and marks the keyword (and test) as failed
 - Produce clean, readable failure messages in Robot Framework's logs and reports
-- Behave like Python's built-in assert, but integrate better with Robot Framework's logging and error formatting
+- Behave like Python's built-in `assert`, but integrate better with Robot Framework's logging and error formatting
 - Accept an optional custom message (`msg`) for clearer test output
 - Useful in custom keyword libraries for readable, one-line validation instead of manual if checks or raw assert statements
 - Designed for simplicity